lukso-network/LIPs/LSPs/LSP-22-TransferRestriction.md

 ## Motivation

 When regular smart contracts have custom logic around their transferability, frontends have no generic way to determine if the instance has a specific limitation or is locked.
 The only way to find out would be to catch the `transfer` error after calling it.
 Applications like marketplaces, recovery services, and social apps need to check transfer-restriction properties beforehand to adjust UI accordingly.
+In the future, namely on what is outlined as decentral society right now, restriction of behaviour will be a main pillar.

-Looking at the eager development of bound token from the last year, one common ground they share is their restriction.
-However, everyone has their own niecy way of doing so.
-By coming up with a generic restriction interface, many use-cases and standards could leverage it.
+Looking at the eager development of bound token over the last year, one common ground they share is indeed their restriction.
+However, everyone has their own niche way of doing so as every standard has a separate use-case.
+By coming up with a generic restriction interface, many possibilities and standards could leverage the interaction flow.
+An important step into this direction is the consent if an asset or vault is locked after transfer- increasing friendliness and broad acceptance.

-The generic transfer restriction interface would enable a vast spectrum of use-cases:
+A generic transfer restriction interface would enable a vast spectrum of use-cases:
 - temporary or final lock-in
 - soulbound, account-bound, or non-tradable tokens and vaults
-- identity or human-based approvals
+- identity or human-based approvals if there is connected authentication
-- property-restricted bindings for services like domains
+- property-restricted bindings for services like aquired domains
 - assets with added accessories or redeemed appliances
 - reputation, to determine skill-based and nuanced governance or access
-- accurate proof of attendance
+- accurate non-tradable proof of attendance
 - non-financial rewards or recognition

 If transferability restriction is set up by a organisation, it further allows for: